act-rules/act-rules.github.io/_rules/SC1-1-1-text-alternative.md

 | Presented item       | Parent element containing group of images
 | Question             | Does T1 sufficiently describe the group of images?
 | Help                 | If the images contribute meaning to the page or provide any functionality or convey information additional to the pages text, this must be described.
 Please refer to the [explanations concerning sufficient short text alternatives](https://www.w3.org/community/auto-wcag/wiki/Sufficient_short_text_description) for further information.
+| User profile         | Requires sight
-| Requir               | If no, could you suggest a sufficient textual alternative?
+| Repair               | If no, could you suggest a sufficient textual alternative?
 | Requires context     | yes
 | Requires Interaction | yes